crypticCaroline/ms1-plantfactory/README.md

 * To showcase customer testimonies and expect customer to read them.
 * For clients to be invoked into contacting us for a quote.

 ***

 ## Designs

 ### Colour

 I have used rich green as my main colour theme for the website.
 This has been paired with an offwhite colour to ensure good contrast.
 This will help with Accessibility for visually impaired users.
 This goes with the theme of the website and the buisness.
-The buisness moto is making offices greener.
+The business moto is making offices greener.
 These colour features several times througout the website which is why I have set a varible in the code.
 I have used the following